-- OpenVPN is Adaptable: A key feature of OpenVPN is that it is adaptable, and one version can always differ from the other.
+- OpenVPN is Adaptable: A key feature of OpenVPN is that it is adaptable, and one version can always differ.
 It can be used for a large number of works.
-The VPN provider also uses different versions than what is generally used by another provider.
+The VPN provider also uses different versions than what is generally used by other providers.

 - OpenVPN is Open-source: When the software is non-proprietary, an entire community is working on it.
-When they find a bug in the software, they generally fix it, and they also keep trying to add new features to the software.
+When they find a bug in the software, they generally fix it and keep trying to add new features to the software.
 This is the main reason which adds versatility to OpenVPN.

 - OpenVPN Supports Multiple Encryption Standards: There are several ciphers or keys which OpenVPN supports.
 A standard OpenVPN usually implements 256-bit encryption.

-- OpenVPN is generally Versatile: It generally works on a large number of network configurations.
+- OpenVPN is generally Versatile: It generally works on many network configurations.
 So no matter how the VPN service provider might choose to set up their servers and connectivity.

-- OpenVPN is a Platform Agnostic: There are many protocols that OpenVPN uses, and they all are device-dependent.
-OpenVPN also has several third-party plugins and scripts which are used to enhance its functionality.
+- OpenVPN is a Platform Agnostic: OpenVPN uses many protocols, and they all are device-dependent.
+OpenVPN also has several third-party plugins and scripts that enhance its functionality.